- FRIDAY

 - Seattle-Kobe Sister City Association

-- Office of Arts and Culture, City of Seattle
+- Seattle Office of Arts and Culture

 - 4Culture, King County